 In August 2023 I launched the Writer’s Guide, a Substack newsletter and mentoring service, through which I teach the craft of effective non-fiction writing to serve and build your audience.
 The Writer’s Guide serves writers of all backgrounds and experience levels—academics, professionals, entrepreneurs, journalists, bloggers and PIOs—who wish to reach a general audience, aka lay readers.
-Subscribe for free or email me to inquire about coaching and mentoring.

 “I’ve written two trade books and many op-eds, and yet have never received the type of detailed, constructive, and practical feedback for writing for the general public as I've received from Rob.
 His advice is spot on and my pieces are better for having received it.”